Azure/SaaS-Private-Connectivity/README.md

 In the examples shown in the tutorials an [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) has been used to implement the webhook notification endpoint.
 However, this could also be implemented as a Kubernetes service, a Web App service, or a service running in a VM as long as an endpoint is exposed and reachable through the Internet.

-The other components depicted in the deployment architecture diagram are used to support the example SaaS application deployment which provides the APIs that would be made available over the Private Link service.
+The other components depicted in the deployment architecture diagram are used to support the example SaaS application deployment which provides the APIs that would be made available over the Private Link Service.

 ## Deployment

-The Managed Application deployment can be done from either a [service catalog](./docs/servicecatalog.md) or an [Azure Market Place](./docs/marketplace.md) entry.
+The Managed Application deployment can be done from either a [service catalog](./docs/servicecatalog.md) or an [Azure Marketplace](./docs/marketplace.md) entry.
 By using a [Managed Application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview) the deployment into the customer subscription is then managed by the publisher.
-The deployment of all the components required to enable private connectivity are contained within the Managed Application with the exception of the webhook to handle notifications and any additional VNet peering that is required by the customer to enable access to the Managed Application VNet.
+The deployment of all the components required to enable private connectivity are contained within the Managed Application, with the exception of the webhook to handle notifications, and any additional VNet peering that is required by the customer to enable access to the Managed Application VNet.

 The diagram below illustrates a typical flow when provisioning a Managed Application and automating the approval of the Private Link Connection